'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: What was the turning point for Harvard where they decided that this wasn't such a good idea for them, and they'd better disaffiliate with you?

-LEARTY: Well, we all realized that the university, which is either tax-supported or - of course, Harvard University is - it's a training school for the elite to go down to Washington or to Wall Street to run, you know, Protestant America.
+LEARY: Well, we all realized that the university, which is either tax-supported or - of course, Harvard University is - it's a training school for the elite to go down to Washington or to Wall Street to run, you know, Protestant America.
 That's - it's not fair to Harvard to have it become the experimental proving ground for a new form of psychology which was to radically change our concept of human nature.
 And that's what we think did happen in the '60s.
 It was a return to the old notion of individuality, of looking within, doing your own thing.

 It goes back to Ralph Waldo Emerson, who is mentioned in "Flashbacks" as one of our heroes, who said self-reliance - who got kicked out of Harvard, by the way, in 1838 for saying pretty much what we said.
 We felt that - and it has, I think, been proven to be true that the new version, the new vision of human nature is that you can evolve.
 You can go within.
 You can grow inner development.
 All these notions would seem so cliche today.
 There are hundreds and hundreds of schools and gurus and theories to do it now.
 This was totally unknown when we started our research in 1960.